demoray/demoray.github.io/_posts/2016-03-28-so-you-want-to-be-a-provost.md

 <script>
 var things = [
-    'Attempt to rip the chain off a sitting monarch\'s neck.', 'Build an anonymous report card system for provosts.', 'Challenge someone to an actual duel.',
+    'Always be seen in the finals of every tournament, marshaling.', 'Attempt to rip the chain off a sitting monarch\'s neck.', 'Build an anonymous report card system for provosts.', 'Challenge someone to an actual duel.',